-The Edward A. Doisy Department of Biochemistry and Molecular Biology was founded Edward A. Doisy, Ph.D. shortly after the completion of his doctoral studies in 1920 at Harvard University
+The Edward A. Doisy Department of Biochemistry and Molecular Biology was founded by Edward A. Doisy, Ph.D., shortly after the completion of his doctoral studies in 1920 at Harvard University.

 Dr. Doisy was the first to isolate and chemically characterize estrone, a steroid sex hormone, opening up the entire field of steroid hormones for chemical and medical investigation.

 Doisy was awarded the Nobel Prize in Physiology or Medicine for his work on determining the chemical nature of vitamin K, an essential component in blood coagulation.
 Dr. Doisy reassigned much of the income derived from his research to the medical school, which annually provides millions of dollars to our research and teaching infrastructure.

 Dr. Robert Olson, a distinguished physician and nutritionist, became chairman of the department.
 During his nearly two decades as chairman, Dr. Olson nurtured expansion of research within the department, and successfully campaigned for the integration of nutritional science into clinical medicine.

 Dr. William Sly, a physician and molecular geneticist, was recruited as chairman.
 Well known for his work in the area of lysosomal cell biology and storage diseases, his research expanded to include carbonic anhydrases and regulation of iron storage in health and disease.

 Dr. Sly’s many contributions to the study of inborn errors of metabolism have received international recognition, and resulted in numerous awards, including election to the National Academy of Sciences.